interledgerjs/rafiki/README.md

 All source code is expected to be TypeScript and is placed in the `src` folder.
 Tests are put in the `test` folder.

 The NPM package will not contain any TypeScript files (`*.ts`) but will have typings and source maps.

-### Scripts

-  - `clean` : Cleans the build folder and test output
-  - `build` : Build the project
-  - `lint`  : Run the linter over the project
-  - `test`  : Run the unit tests and produce a code coverage report
-  - `doc`   : Build the docs